-- a) Financial liabilities at fair value through statement of profit or loss and other comprehensive income. - b) Financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies. - c) Financial guarantee contracts. - d) Commitments to provide a loan at a below-market interest rate. - e) Contingent consideration recognised by as an acquirer in a business combination to which IFRS 3 applies.
-Such contingent consideration shall subsequently be measured at fair value with changes recognised in the statement of profit or loss and other comprehensive income.
+- a) Financial liabilities at fair value through statement of profit or loss and other comprehensive income. - b) Financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)